Endoscopic decompositions and the Hausel-Thaddeus conjecture: Vanishing cycles and Hitchin moduli spaces

 Similar as in the proof of Theorem \ref{thm4.4} (c), the identity (\ref{eq88}) is compatible with the $G_\pi$- and $\Gamma$-actions on both sides.
 By taking the $G_\pi$-invariant and the $\kappa$-isotypic parts, we obtain that

 where we use Theorem \ref{thm4.4} (c) in the last identity.
 Hence Lemma \ref{lemma1.6} implies that

 \end{proof}

 \begin{rmk} A different choice of trivialization (\ref{trivialization}) affects the functions (\ref{extra_function}), and therefore the vanishing cycle sheaves, by a scalar $\lambda \in \BC^*$.
-Since all the isomorphisms in our main theorems are only constructed up to scaling, choices of (\ref{trivialization}) do not matter for our purpose. \end{rmk}
+Since all the isomorphisms in our main theorems are only constructed up to scaling, choices of trivializations at the points $p,q$ do not matter for our purpose. \end{rmk}